kyma-project/test-infra/prow/workload-cluster/README.md

 <!-- Update the folder structure each time you modify it. -->

-The structure of the folder looks as follows:
+The folder structure looks as follows:

 ```
   ├── 00-clusterrolebinding.yaml                # The enabled Prow cluster to access workload cluster and run all jobs.